Monday, August 31, 2009

 We cannot breathe.
 We must prepare.

-We cannot go on.
+We cannot move forward.
 We must go back.

 We cannot forget.
 We must recall.